 operation), and 35.3.16.4 (Nonsimultaneous transmit and receive (NSTR) operation)) that correspond to a

-link pair that includes the link corresponding to the removed AP shall no longer apply.
+link pair that includes the link corresponding to the removed AP shall no longer apply. (#22081)The NSTR Indication Bitmap field in the Basic Multi-Link element carried in the management frames transmitted by other APs affiliated with the AP MLD shall be updated to remove the link corresponding to the removed AP, if that link was indicated as part of one or more NSTR link pairs for the AP MLD.

 35.3.6.4 Link reconfiguration to the ML setup